anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.md

 If privileged containers are required (not recommended) then a container runtime that provides additional security isolation is required in order to support `req.sec.gen.01` and `req.sec.gen.04`.
 This could be via the use of lightweight virtual machines (e.g. Kata) or alternative sandbox methods (e.g. gVisor).
 For more information see the [Security chapter](./chapter06.md).

-> To add: details and RA2 specifications relating to runtimes in order to meet RM features and requirements from RM chapters 4 and 5.
+> Todo: details and RA2 specifications relating to runtimes in order to meet RM features and requirements from RM chapters 4 and 5.

 <a name="4.5"></a>
 ## 4.5 CNI plugins